Klipper3d/klipper/docs/Kinematics.md

 in cartesian space to require an acceleration on a particular stepper motor greater than the move's acceleration.
-This can occur when a stepper arm is more horizontal than vertical and the line of movement is near that stepper's tower.
+This can occur when a stepper arm is more horizontal than vertical and the line of movement passes near that stepper's tower.
+Although these moves could require a stepper motor acceleration greater than the printer's maximum configured move acceleration, this would only occur when the stepper is moving a small amount of mass.
+(The stepper would essentially only be moving the mass of the tower carriage.)
+Therefore, these brief periods of high acceleration are considered harmless.

-Klipper does enforce a maximum ceiling on stepper acceleration that is three times the maximum acceleration of a move in cartesian space.
+However, to avoid extreme cases, Klipper enforces a maximum ceiling on stepper acceleration of three times the printer's configured maximum move acceleration.
 (Similarly, the maximum velocity of the stepper is limited to three times the maximum move velocity.)
 In order to enforce this limit, moves at the extreme edge of the build envelope (where a stepper arm may be nearly horizontal) will have a lower maximum acceleration and velocity.